THE TOP 10 LEADERSHIP FLAWS OF A BAD LEADERS

 As a result of the Lead the Endurance program, participants return to the work environment with an enhanced understanding of what it takes to get the most from their peers and subordinates.

-Participants see the Big Picture and communicate better by clarifying change with minimal stress and fear.
+With leadership development workshops like Lead the Endurance, participants see the Big Picture and communicate better by clarifying change with minimal stress and fear.
 By participating in leadership development programs, a leader is able to avoid several of the top 10 leadership flaws and how to avoid being a bad leader within your organization!

 “Learn2 did a fantastic job of connecting the Shackleton experience to the work environment.
 It was a great example of what kind of leadership qualities are required to lead a team.
 Truly amazing!” – Zahra Hirji, Leadership Development, Manager, Deloitte